zh3nl/Task-Manager/README.md

 }
 ```
 ## To Host Your Own Web App
 Make sure that you have a Clerk and MongoDB account and have installed all of the necessary packagaes (tech stack stated above).
+If I missed something, look through the imports in each code file to make sure that you have installed what you want to import.

 ## Deploy on Vercel